Robert J. Fisher

-Robert Joseph "Bob" Fisher (born August 26, 1954) is an American businessman.
-He is currently chairman of The Gap, Inc. and has been a director since 1990; he was previously chairman of the board (2004-2007) and interim chief executive officer.
-The son of Gap Inc. co-founders Donald Fisher and Doris F. Fisher, Bob Fisher has been involved with the company as a board member or employee for over 30 years.
+Robert Joseph "Bob" Fisher (born August 26, 1954) is an American businessman who is the current chairman of Gap Inc. and has been a director since 1990; he was previously chairman of the board (2004–2007) and interim chief executive officer.
+The son of Gap Inc. co-founders Donald Fisher and Doris F. Fisher, he has been involved with the company as a board member or employee for over 30 years.

 Early life and education

 Fisher was born to a Jewish family, is the son of Doris Feigenbaum Fisher and Donald Fisher, the co-founders of Gap, Inc. He has two brothers: William S. Fisher and John J. Fisher.
 Fisher attended Phillips Exeter Academy and Princeton University, where he received a bachelor's degree.
 He is also a graduate of the Stanford University School of Business, from which he earned a Master of Business Administration.

 Career

 Fisher's professional history with the company began when he became a Gap store manager in 1980.
 Following that, Fisher went to work at the company's corporate headquarters, where his roles increased in responsibility, with hands-on experience as a merchant and executive.

-In 1989, Fisher was named President of Banana Republic.
-In 1990, he became a member of the Board of Directors of Gap Inc., and in 1992, he was named an Executive Vice President of Gap Inc. From 1993 to 1995, he served as Chief Financial Officer of Gap Inc., at which time he was promoted to Chief Operating Officer of the company.
-In 1997, he was named President of Gap brand, overseeing the adult, babyGap and GapKids businesses.
-In 2004, he served as chairman of the board of directors.
+In 1989, Fisher was named president of Banana Republic.
+In 1990, he became a member of the Board of Directors of Gap Inc., and in 1992, he was named an executive vice president of Gap Inc. From 1993 to 1995, he served as chief financial officer of Gap Inc., at which time he was promoted to chief operating officer of the company.
+In 1997, he was named president of Gap brand, overseeing the adult, babyGap and GapKids businesses.
+In 2004, he was chairman of the board of directors.

 In November 2019, Fisher replaced Art Peck of Gap Inc, as interim chief executive officer.